eluinstra/ebms-admin/ebms-core/development.md

 ### Configure

-ebms-core includes Oracle ojdbc 8.
-If you don't use Oracle database then you can exclude the jar.
-Otherwise add the following `<server>` element to the `<servers>` section of the Maven ~/.m2/settings.xml:
+ebms-core includes Oracle ojdbc8 driver.
+If you don't use an Oracle database then you can exclude the driver.
+Otherwise add the following `<server>` element to the `<servers>` section of the Maven ~/.m2/settings.xml to add the Oracle maven repository:

 ```xml
  <server>